The Legend of Zelda: Ocarina of Time: Master Quest

-After completing Ocarina of Time, which was designed to be able to access data stored on a 64DD disk, Nintendo developed a new version for the then-unreleased 64DD peripheral with the working title Ura Zelda, commonly translated as "Another Zelda".
-Described as a second version of Ocarina with rearranged dungeons, it contains new content, some that had been cut from Ocarina due to time and storage constraints.
-In an interview with IGN in 1998, Miyamoto said that he expected Ura Zelda to be released in 1999 under the assumption that the 64DD would be released that year, but acknowledging that he was uncertain over whether the 64DD would actually be released, said that a special edition release may be necessary if the 64DD wasn't released.
-The 64DD's release outside of Japan was indeed cancelled, preventing a release on that format, and though Ura Zelda had been finished by August 2000 and other ways to release the game such as via tie-ups with game magazines considered, it was never released on the N64 due to the expense of manufacturing cartridges.
-In August 2000, Miyamoto stated that no online functions had ever been planned for Ura Zelda.
+Early efforts and later release

+After completing Ocarina of Time, Nintendo developed a new version, Ura Zelda, for the 64DD, an add-on that expanded the N64 functionality with rewritable magnetic disks and online connectivity.
+The title Ura Zelda was commonly translated as "Another Zelda".
+It uses the same engine and plot of Ocarina of Time, but with increased difficulty and altered dungeons and puzzles, inspired by the "Second Quest" from the original The Legend of Zelda (1986).
+It also contains content cut from Ocarina due to time and storage constraints.
+Miyamoto said no online functions had been planned.

-The release of Ura Zelda became more feasible after the release of the GameCube, which used less expensive optical discs, and it was released on the GameCube in 2002 in Japan as Zeruda no Densetsu: Toki no Okarina GC Ura (ゼルダの伝説 時のオカリナ GC裏) and in 2003 in North America and Europe as The Legend of Zelda: Ocarina of Time Master Quest.
+After Ura Zelda was completed, Nintendo chose not to release it due to the 64DD's limited distribution.
+They considered other ways to release it, such as promotions with game magazines, but it was never released on the N64 due to the expense of manufacturing cartridges.
+In 2002, Ura Zelda was ported to the GameCube, which uses less expensive optical discs, in Japan as Zeruda no Densetsu: Toki no Okarina GC Ura (ゼルダの伝説 時のオカリナ GC裏) and in 2003 in North America and Europe as The Legend of Zelda: Ocarina of Time Master Quest.
 According to Miyamoto, Ura Zelda was simple to port as it used few of the 64DD features.

-Master Quest uses the same engine and plot of Ocarina of Time, but with increased difficulty and altered dungeons and puzzles.
+Critical reception

-IGN's Peer Schneider gave Master Quest a mostly positive review, likening the concept to the second quest of the original Legend of Zelda.
-He said that some redesigned areas were poorer than the original Ocarina of Time and speculated that they may have been constructed from "second choice" designs created during development.
-He described the port as graphically improved but containing no substantial improvement to the frame rate.
-He also expressed that controls translated to the GameCube controller felt clumsy.
+Master Quest holds an average score of 89.50% on GameRankings and 91/100 on Metacritic.
+IGNs Peer Schneider gave it a mostly positive review, likening the concept to the second quest of the original Legend of Zelda.
+He said that some redesigned areas were poorer than in the original Ocarina of Time and speculated that they may have been constructed from "second choice" designs created during development.
+He described the port as graphically improved but with no substantial improvement to the frame rate, and that controls translated to the GameCube controller felt clumsy.
 Nonetheless, he summarized Master Quest as a "sweet surprise for any Zelda fan" and wrote that he would have recommended it even at full price.
 Zachary Lewis of RPGamer praised the revised puzzles, which require precise timing and find new uses for the Ocarina items, but wrote that players would be enthralled or frustrated by the increased difficulty.